Table of Contents[Hide][Show]

-If you are a Marriott Rewards loyalist, former SPG member, or just someone looking to understand what's new and different with Marriott's Bonvoy rewards program, this is the guide for you.
-Everything you need to know about the new Marriott Bonvoy program – how to earn more points, how to redeem points, how to get elite status, what hotels award you with the most points, etc… it's all here.
+Here is everything you need to know about the Marriott Bonvoy program.
+How to earn points, how to redeem points, how to get elite status, what hotels award you with the most points, etc… it’s all here.

 In 2016 Marriott bought Starwood Hotels & Resorts and created the world’s largest hotel company with more than 6,700 properties in 127 countries, spread across 30 hotel brands.
 The merger resulted in a mega hotel company with some of the most exclusive properties in the world and three loyalty program’s that would have to be integrated and rationalized.